astronomer/docs/software/runtime-image-architecture.md

 description: Reference documentation for Astro Runtime, Astronomer Software's Docker image for Apache Airflow.
 ---

-Astro Runtime is a Debian-based, production-ready distribution of Apache Airflow.
+Astro Runtime is a discrete, production ready, data orchestration tool based on Apache Airflow.
 The Astro Runtime image is intended to provide organizations improved functionality, reliability, efficiency, and performance.

-Astro Runtime Docker images are hosted on the Astronomer Docker registry and enable Airflow on Astro.
-All Astro projects require that you specify an Astro Runtime image in your Dockerfile, and all Deployments on Astro must run only one version of Astro Runtime.
-Every version of Astro Runtime correlates to one version of Apache Airflow.
-Depending on the needs of your organization, you can run different versions of Astro Runtime on different Deployments within a given Workspace or Cluster.

-## Astro Runtime Advantages

 If your organization is using Software version 0.29 or later, you can use Astro Runtime images in your Software Deployments.
-Astro Runtime images include the following features that are not available in Astronomer Certified images:
+Astro Runtime images include the following features:

-- The `astronomer-providers` package, which includes a set of deferrable operators created and maintained by Astronomer.
+- The `astronomer-providers` package.
+This package is an open source collection of Apache Airflow providers and modules that is maintained by Astronomer.
+It includes deferrable versions of popular operators such as `ExternalTaskSensor`, `DatabricksRunNowOperator`, and `SnowflakeOperator`.
 - Airflow UI improvements.
 For example, showing the Deployment Docker image tag in the footer of all UI pages.
 - Exclusive features such as new Airflow components and improvements to the DAG development experience.